aaditya-saibewar/aaditya-saibewar.github.io/_pages/about.md

 Hello!
 I am a Researcher in the Physical AI Lab at Fujitsu Research, working on robotics and theoretical problems in memory, long-horizon task enhancement, and failure recovery.
 My current research also explores constrained optimization using Wasserstein shortest paths for Vision-Language-Action (VLA) models and reinforcement learning tasks.

-Prior to this, I was part of the AI Security Lab, red-teaming GenAI systems, designing novel jailbreak attacks such as multi turn jail break attacks using bandits and building defenses against state-of-the-art jailbreaks, particularly social engineering-based attacks using hypergraphs.
+Prior to this, I was part of the AI Security Lab, red-teaming GenAI systems, designing novel jailbreak attacks such as multi-turn jail break attacks using bandits and building defenses against state-of-the-art jailbreaks, particularly social engineering-based attacks using hypergraphs.

 Before that, I was at TCS Research in the Cybersecurity Lab, starting out in federated learning setups before moving into explainability and robustness for vision applications.